Dreambotter420/TradeUnlocker/README.md

 Credits to LostVirt for tree framework and the paint

-Credits to Smile / bap for combat framework
+Credits to Smile / bap for combat code

 Credits to tmp for tmp's 10 QP: https://dreambot.org/forums/index.php?/topic/22190-free-tmps-ten-qp-no-requirements/

+Thanks for sharing :-)